Prof. Dr. Kathrin Hörschelmann

 Hörschelmann, K. van Hoven, B. (2005) ‘Introduction: from geographies of men to geographies of women and back again?’ in: van Hoven, B and Hörschelmann, K (eds) Spaces of Masculinities, (Routledge), pp. 1-16

 Hörschelmann, K. (2005) ‘Deviant Masculinities – Representations of neo-fascist youth in eastern Germany’, in van Hoven, B and Hörschelmann, K (eds) (2005) Spaces of Masculinities, (Routledge), pp. 138-152.
-Link
+Link81

 Hörschelmann, K. (2004) ‘The social consequences of transformation’, in Bradshaw, M and Stenning, A (2004) The transition economies of East Central Europe and the former Soviet Union, DARG Series of Regional Textbooks (Pearsons) pp. 219-256.
-Link
+Link83

 Hörschelmann, K. (2000) ‘'Go East, Young Man ...' - Gendered representations of identity in media discourses on East Germany’, in Stevenson, P & Theobald, J (eds.)
 (2000): Relocating Germanness: Discourses of Unified Germany, (Macmillan Publishers), pp. 43-59.
-Link
+Link84

 Berichte, Working Papers und erweiterte Reviews

 Finlay, R., Hopkins, P., Kirndörfer, E., Kox, M., Huizinga, R., de Backer, M., Benwell, M., Hörschelmann, K., Felten, P., Bastian, J. and Bousetta, H. (2022) ‘Young Refugees and Public Space’, Newcastle University.
-Link
+Link85

 Huizinga, R., Hopkins, P., de Backer M., Finlay, R., Kirndörfer, E., Kox, M., Bastian, J., Benwell, M.C., Felten, P., Haack, L. and Hörschelmann, K. (2022) ‘Researching Refugee Youth.
 Guides for Researchers’, Royal Geographical Society with the Institute of British Geographers.
-Link
+Link86

 Hörschelmann, K., Werner, A., Bogacki M. and Lazova, Y. (Eds.)
 (2019) ‘Taking Action for Urban Nature.
 Handbook for Citizen Engagement’, NATURVATION.
-Link
+Link87

 Almassy, D., Ruijs, A. and Hörschelmann, K. (2018) Review on (integrated) assessment approaches for urban governance related to nature-based solutions, NATURVATION Working Paper, September 2018 (sections on participatory assessment methods)